Alfresco/docs-alfresco/insight-engine/latest/config/replication/index.md

 The master-slave replication requires non-SSL communication between the master server and the slave server.

-## Solr replication: advantages and disadvantages

-There are advantages and disadvantages of using a master-slave and master-master replication.

 ## Advantages and disadvantages of a master-slave index replication

 ### Advantages